 Here is a brutal truth: College admissions counselors only read the application essays that help them make a decision.
 Otherwise, they will not read the essay at all.
 The problem is that you do not know whether the rest of your application (transcripts, academic record, awards, etc.) will be competitive enough to get you accepted.

 A very simple writing rule for your application essay (and for essay editing of any type) is to make your writing readable by adding line breaks and separate paragraphs.

-Line breaks do not count towards word count, so they are a very easy way to organize your essay structure, ideas, and topics.
+Line breaks do not count toward word count, so they are a very easy way to organize your essay structure, ideas, and topics.
 Remember, college counselors, if you’re lucky, will spend 30 sec to 1 minute reading your essay.
 Give them every opportunity to understand your writing.

 Do not include an essay title